ancosen/EasyJSON/README.md

 ## <a name='Thanks'>Thanks</a>

-Many thanks to @ralfstx for his JSON Tokenizer in his project https://github.com/ralfstx/minimal-json
+Many thanks to @ralfstx for his JSON Tokenizer in his project https://github.com/ralfstx/minimal-json.
+It's very fast.

 ## <a name='License'>License</a>